mongodb/specifications/source/server_write_commands.rst

 Can a driver still use the ``OP_INSERT``, ``OP_DELETE``, ``OP_UPDATE``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The `legacy opcodes were removed in MongoDB 6.0 <https://www.mongodb.com/docs/manual/release-notes/6.0-compatibility/#legacy-opcodes-removed>`_.
-As of MongoDB 3.6 these opcodes were superceded by `OP_MSG <https://www.mongodb.com/docs/manual/reference/mongodb-wire-protocol/#op_msg>`_, however all server versions up until 6.0 continued to support the legacy opcodes.
+As of MongoDB 3.6 these opcodes were superseded by `OP_MSG <https://www.mongodb.com/docs/manual/reference/mongodb-wire-protocol/#op_msg>`_, however all server versions up until 6.0 continued to support the legacy opcodes.

 Can an application still issue requests with write concerns {w: 0}?